martialbb/genascope-frontend/FRONTEND_DOCUMENTATION.md

-# CancerGenix Frontend Documentation
+# Genascope Frontend Documentation

 ## Overview

-The CancerGenix frontend is built using Astro.js with React components for interactive UI elements.
+The Genascope frontend is built using Astro.js with React components for interactive UI elements.
 It provides a user interface for managing cancer risk assessment tools, patient management, lab test ordering, and account administration.

 ## Project Structure